prismic-archive/baked.js/README.md

 The documents returned by the queries are passed to the templated through the variable whose name is specified with `data-binding` attribute.

-Pagination related parameters can be specified using `data-query-<name>` syntax.
+Pagination related parameters can be specified using `data-query-<name>` syntax, however their names must be written in dash-case instead of camelCase (for instance the parameter `pageSize` should be specified using `data-query-page-size`).

 ```html
 <script type="text/prismic-query" data-binding="featuredProducts" data-query-orderings="[my.product.name]">